primer/brand/README.md

     <a href="https://primer.github.io/react-brand/" target="_blank">https://primer.github.io/react-brand</a>
 </p>

+## Documentation

+Our documentation site lives at [primer.style/react-brand](https://primer.style/react-brand).
+You'll be able to find detailed documentation on getting started, all of the components and more.

 ## Install

-This repository is distributed on [npm].
+Primer Brand libraries are published to the [npm] registry.
 After [installing npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), you can install `@primer/react-brand` as a dependency of your project:

 ```sh
 npm install @primer/react-brand